 A school's response to bullying should not start at the point at which a child has been bullied.
 The best schools develop a more sophisticated approach in which school staff proactively gather intelligence about issues between children which might provoke conflict and develop strategies to prevent bullying occurring in the first place.
 This might involve talking to children about issues of difference, perhaps in lessons, through dedicated events or projects, or through assemblies.
-At Sunninghill we use the Jigsaw PSHE scheme that includes -Celebrating Difference - Includes antibullying (cyber and homophobic bullying included) and diversity work.
+At Sunninghill we use the My Life and 3D Dimensions PSHE scheme that includes anti-bullying (cyber and homophobic bullying included) and diversity work.
 At Sunninghill tutors have a regular 1:1 meeting with tutees and staff themselves will also be able to determine what will work best for their children, depending on the particular issues they need to address.